Emotional Wellbeing and Mental Health

 Phone: 020 3770 8848

-If you need more specialist mental health support, then Bromley Y will refer you to Bromley CAMHS (run by Oxleas NHS Trust).
+If you need more specialist mental health support, then you may be offered a service from Bromley CAMHS (run by Oxleas NHS Trust).
 Their website contains useful information about what to expect when you visit as well as strategies and guidance.

 Bromley Y has produced a number of videos offering support for children and young people.
 Click on the link below to view these.